willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 Go to the installation folder on the desktop, install, and launch HeidiSQL.
 In HeidiSQL, click New, enter the root username and password, then click Open.
-Click on Unnamed, and create a new database named osTicket.
+Click on Unnamed, and create a new database named **osTicket**.

 </p>
 <p>